How to Organize a Craft Box for Easy Art Activities with Kids

 Keep a drop cloth and clothing cover-up - such as an oversize t-shirt - in the craft box, or at least nearby, to protect clothing.

-Enjoy your creative time with kids!
+Enjoy your creative time with the kids!

 Visit our DIY for home and school on Pinterest!